Nationals Hand Mets Franchise Worst Beating Ever In 25-4 Loss

-The Washington National’s handed the New York Met’s the worst loss their franchise has suffered since their inception in 1962 with a 25-4 smack down.
-Even when the Ol’ Professor Casey Stengel was managing the misfit Mets, they never took a beating this bad.
-Former Manager Yogi Berra may have amended his famous quote “It ain’t over till it’s over,” to a more Roberto Duran styled “No mas!” type of exclamation.
-Instead, the Met’s are left with a bad taste in their mouth, while Bryce Harper and his teammates go down in the history books for their offensive outpouring.
+The Washington Nationals handed the New York Mets the worst loss their franchise has suffered since their inception in 1962 with a 25-4 smackdown.
+Even when Ol’ Professor Casey Stengel was managing the misfit Mets, they never took a beating this bad.
+Former Manager Yogi Berra may have amended his famous quote “It ain’t over till it’s over” to a more Roberto Duran styled “No mas!” type of exclamation.
+Instead, the Mets are left with a bad taste in their mouth, while Bryce Harper and his teammates go down in the history books for their offensive outpouring.

 The Mets looked like they may have been starting to get their act together.
 They managed to go 12-11 in July after a 5-21 June, which in part is what kept them from having a huge fire sale prior to the non-waiver trade deadline passing.
 The Nationals, who were in much better shape than the Mets coming into the game, were listening to offers to move Bryce Harper yesterday morning.
 For both teams, this game is a signal.
-While a 162 game regular season isn’t about one game, one game can tell you a lot about where teams are headed.
+While a 162-game regular season isn’t about one game, one game can tell you a lot about where teams are headed.

 The Nationals' 7 runs were the most in the 1st inning of a game by an NL team this season.